PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-05 19:10:33
+Last updated: 2024-04-05 19:11:06
-Random Quote: It is R'hllor who brings you back, my lord.
-The Lord of Light.
-I am only his instrument.  -  Thoros of Myr
+Random Quote: This is Stannis Baratheon.
+The man will fight to the bitter end and then some.  -  Tywin Lannister